 Have you made advance arrangements for your pet?

-At the time you book your trip, call the reservations number of the airline and tell them that you will be traveling with an animal.
-You cannot book your pet'reservation online.
-Be sure to reconfirm with the airline 24-48 hours before departure that you will be bringing an animal.
-If you are shipping your pet as cargo and will be accompanying your pet on the same flight, notice of 24-48 hours should also be given to the airline.
-This is important, since each airplane can transport only a limited number of animals.
+At the time you book your trip, call the reservations number of the airline (in-cabin and checked baggage) and tell them that you will be traveling with an animal.
+In many cases, you cannot book your pet's reservation online.
+Be sure to reconfirm with the airline 24-48 hours before departure that you will be bringing your pet.

 Please note that advance arrangements do not guarantee that your animal will travel on a specific flight.
-To be as humane as possible, airlines reserve the right to refuse to handle an animal for such reasons as illness or poor kenneling of the animal, or extreme temperatures at origin, transfer or destination airports.
+To be as humane as possible, airlines reserve the right to refuse to handle an animal for such reasons as illness, behavior or poor kenneling of the animal or extreme temperatures at origin, layover or destination airports.

 Traveling outside the United States?

-If you are flying to a foreign country or Hawaii, be sure to find out whether there are quarantine or other health requirements at the destination.
-For example, rules in the United Kingdom are very strict.
+If you are flying to a foreign country or Hawaii, be sure to find out whether there are quarantine or other health requirements at your destination.
 It is essential to comply with such requirements and sometimes it requires attention as much as 6 months prior to travel.
-Instructions and forms required for international travel can be found in the Pet Travel Store.
+You should find pet import regulations well in advance of travel.
+Further instructions and forms required for international pet travel can be found in the Pet Travel Store.

 READY FOR FLIGHT